Azure-Samples/azure-search-knowledge-mining/workshops/Module 4.md

 Sometimes the portal makes it easy to make an edit.
 Or we could do it programmatically, which we will do below.

 The first change we will make is to add two new fields.
 The first one, called "diseases" will simply hold a collection of diseases extracted from the text.
 The second field, called "diseasesPhonetic" will also hold the diseases extracted, however, it will use something called a Phonetic analyzer.
-This is one of the many Custom Analyzers that Azure Search makes available, to allow you to search for words that sounds phonetically similar.
+This is one of the many Custom Analyzers that Azure Cognitive Search makes available, to allow you to search for words that sounds phonetically similar.
 We will talk about this in much more detail later.

 We can first retrieve the current index schema by opening Postman and making the following GET request:
 ```
 GET https://{name of your service}.search.windows.net/indexes/clinical-trials-small?api-version=2019-05-06
 ```
 For all of the subsequent requests, you will need to set the following two headers values:
-* api-key: [Enter Admin API Key from Azure Search portal]
+* api-key: [Enter Admin API Key from Azure Cognitive Search portal]
 * Content-Type: application/json

 ![](images/get-index-schema.png)